sciencebox/nslcd/README.md

 ### Usage
 - The image only comes with the software and the default configuration file;
 - It should be used in combination with Helm charts (or similar tools for container configuration) to create the custom configuration;
 - The default command is `/usr/sbin/nslcd", "--debug`.
-The `--debug` option is used to keep the process in foreground.
+The `--debug` option is used to keep the process in foreground;
+- If using Helm charts to provide a configuration file, this should be owned by root and readable by root only.

 ### Exposing NSLCD to other contianers
 - It is possible to export the nslcd socket once the process is running;